nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 Sometimes, you may wish to make only small changes to an NVDA Object in an application, such as overriding its name or role.
 In these cases, you don't need the full power of a custom NVDA Object class.
-To do this, you can use the NVDAObject_init event available only on App Modules.
+To do this, you can use the `NVDAObject_init` event available only on App Modules.

-The event_NVDAObject_init method takes two arguments:
+The `event_NVDAObject_init` method takes two arguments:

-1. self: the AppModule instance.
+1. `self`: the AppModule instance.
-1. obj: the NVDAObject being initialized.
+1. `obj`: the `NVDAObject` being initialized.

 Inside this method, you can check whether this object is relevant and then override properties accordingly.